gjackson296/true_layer/README.md

 ### Decisions

-- `lxml` is faster and more efficient when parsing xml than `ElementTree`
+- `lxml` is faster and more efficient when parsing xml than `ElementTree`.

 - `TfidfVectorizer` is [faster](https://towardsdatascience.com/fuzzy-matching-at-scale-84f2bfd0c536) than standard
 fuzzy matching techniques.